 How to Set Up a Brand-Price Trade-Off Study

-Setting up a Brand-Price Trade-Off (BPTO) study is as easy as setting up any other conjoint.
+Setting up a Brand-Price Trade-Off (BPTO) study is as easy as setting up any other conjoint, but it is done in a wizard-like interface.
 This checklist guide will help guide you through the process and make sure you get the most out of our platform

 1. Prepare your inputs